IMPACTSquad/InterGraphNorwayMM/README.md

 ## **1. Overview**

 Our proposed inter-graph representation learning, which consists of two main steps: (1) Supervised Ensemble Graph Neural Network for susceptibility mapping and (2) Unsupervised Spectral Graph Clustering for settlement exposure assessment.
-The figure below shows an schematic overview of the entire workflow.
+The figures below show an schematic overview of the entire workflow.
+Please, refer to our report [link](/report/report_mres_dimasaka.pdf) for the detailed discussion of this implementation.

 <p align="center">
     <img src="figures/images/figures-009.jpg" width="100%"\>